Macy's Inc. (M) Shares Decline Despite Market Challenges

-The stock price of Macy’s Inc. (NYSE: M) has plunged by -2.72 when compared to previous closing price of 15.42, but the company has seen a 4.60% gain in its stock price over the last five trading sessions.
+The stock of Macy’s Inc. (NYSE: M) has decreased by -2.25 when compared to last closing price of 16.02.Despite this, the company has seen a gain of 1.56% in its stock price over the last five trading days.
 The Wall Street Journal reported on 06/01/23 that Macy’s Cuts Full-Year Sales, Profit Outlook

 Is It Worth Investing in Macy’s Inc. (NYSE: M) Right Now?